mindspore-lab/mindone/examples/stable_diffusion_xl/offline_inference/README.md

-# Stable Diffusion XL Inference
+# Offline Inference with SDXL

 ## Installation Guide

 ⚠️Note: MindSpore Lite applyed python3.7.
 Please prepare the environment for Python 3.7 before installing it.

 ⚠️Note: MindSpore and MindSpore Lite must be the same version.

 ### 1. Install MindSpore